Sexual Harassment, Abuse, and Assault Prevention

 The following clarifies the University's process for investigating complaints against students.

-A complaint that a student has committed sexual harassment or engaged in nonconsensual sexual activity may be made to the Title IX Compliance Officer/Sexual Harassment Officer, the Department of Public Safety (DPS), Judicial Affairs, or Residence Life.
+A complaint that a student has committed sexual harassment or engaged in nonconsensual sexual activity may be made to the Title IX Compliance Officer/Sexual Harassment Officer, the Department of Public Safety (DPS), or Residence Life.
 The University will conduct an investigation, as appropriate under the circumstances.
 In most cases involving sexual harassment or sexual misconduct, DPS or the Syracuse Police Department conducts the investigation.
-In some cases, Judicial Affairs conducts the investigation.

-Based on the outcome of the investigation, the assigned Judicial Officer will determine if there is sufficient cause to proceed with the judicial process.
-If so, the Judicial Officer will arrange for an informal resolution conference with the accused.
+Based on the outcome of the investigation, the Director of the Office of Student Rights and Responsibilities will determine if there is sufficient cause to proceed with the Student Conduct System.
+If so, the Director will arrange for an informal resolution conference with the accused.
 (Complainants do not attend informal resolution meetings but are apprised of the meeting's outcome.)
-If the accused does not accept responsibility for the allegations and/or the proposed sanction, the Judicial Officer will determine if the evidence warrants a formal hearing before a Hearing Board.
+If the accused does not accept responsibility for the allegations and/or the proposed sanction, the Director will determine if the evidence warrants a formal hearing before a Hearing Board.
 In cases where the victim does not wish to proceed as the complainant, the University may opt to appoint a University complainant (usually a DPS officer).
-For a detailed explanation of these procedures, refer to the Judicial System Handbook.
+For a detailed explanation of these procedures, refer to the Student Conduct System Handbook.

 - Remedial Action